Residents of South Tyneside are urged to make sure they are registered to vote ahead of the Police and Crime Commissioner Election in July.

 "Registering to vote is really quick and easy.
 It can be done online in a matter of minutes.
 We are urging anyone not registered to do so as soon as possible to help protect their right to vote."

-Those who were registered to vote in the last elections and whose details have not changed will still be registered to vote.
+Those who were registered to vote in the last election and whose details have not changed will still be registered to vote.
 If in doubt, contact the Council's Election Team on (0191) 424 7230.

 For further information about elections in South Tyneside visit www.southtyneside.gov.uk/elections